‘Patient zero’ in Tennessee shares experience with COVID-19

 WILLIAMSON COUNTY, Tenn.
 (WKRN) — The Williamson County man who became the first confirmed case of COVID-19 in Tennessee describes his experience as “all over the board,” confronting the feared virus and “mass hysteria,” while also receiving comfort from his community.

-In a statement provided to WKRN-TV and posted to Facebook Sunday, Chris Baumgartner explained his family has “had a front row seat to the mass hysteria we are now experiencing as a nation” and that they have “been part of the storyline.”
+In a statement provided to News 2, and posted to Facebook Sunday, Chris Baumgartner explained his family has “had a front row seat to the mass hysteria we are now experiencing as a nation” and that they have “been part of the story line.”

 After receiving countless questions about his experience, Baumgartner decided he wanted to post about it to social media.